dheeraj2112/ETL_INFA_IICS_Snowflake_Project/README.md

 ii.
 Secure Agent for IICS configured and the agent is up/running

 iii.
-On-Prem Oracle db with HR schema objects.
+On-Prem Oracle db (configured as an ODBC connection in IICS) with HR schema objects.
 The objects with data can be created from #2 mentioned below, if not available already.

 2) Source and Target